This article contains spoilers for “Avengers: Endgame.”

 This Lawful Good, “We-have-orders-we-should-follow-them” characterization of Steve Rogers, though, is wildly at odds with the man who went AWOL on a likely suicide mission in Austria in order to rescue not only Bucky, but over 300 POWs who had been dismissed for dead by the military powers that be; with the man who insisted on the first integrated unit in the United States Army (in Marvel canon), sporting a black man (Gabe Jones) and a Japanese American (Jim Morita) in 1943; with the man that “learned to steal a car” in Nazi Germany.

 Steve even muses in “CA:TWS,” “For as long as I can remember, I just wanted to do what was right.
 I guess I’m not quite sure what that is anymore.
 And I thought I could throw myself back in: follow orders, serve.
 It’s just not the same.”
-It’s not the same because that was never who Steve was, and he hoped, by the time “CA:TWS” rolled around, to secure his footing in the modern world by doing what everyone said he was supposed to be doing.
+It’s not the same because that was never who Steve was, and he hoped, by the time “CA:TWS” rolled around, to secure his footing in the modern world by doing what everyone said he was supposed to be doing when he wasn’t sure himself.
 Steve Rogers, however, has never been the man that stands still, nor is he a man who allows anyone to abuse their power — sometimes to his personal detriment, as seen in “Captain America: Civil War” (henceforth referred to as “CA:CW”).
 In fact, his thematic through line in “CA:TFA” is that he is “not a perfect soldier, but a good man,” so picked to receive the super-soldier serum because he “knows the value of strength, and knows compassion.”

 It is this complex balance of empathy and tenacity that is so often lost in discussions of Steve’s fundamental character, especially when the MCU franchise wildly swings between writers — and therefore characterization — for each installment.
 Unfortunately, that leaves later writers with the thankless duty of mopping up messes from previous films and scrambling to create a coherent narrative out of scraps.
-The Russo brothers — Joe and Anthony, the directors of “CA:TWS,” “CA:CW,” “Avengers: Infinity War” and finally “Avengers: Endgame” — managed, for all my criticisms, to salvage Steve Rogers from the obsolete, self-important caricature Joss Whedon made of him in “The Avengers” when they signed on for “Captain America: The Winter Soldier,” to be released in 2014.
+The Russo brothers — Joe and Anthony, the directors of “CA:TWS,” “CA:CW,” “Avengers: Infinity War” and finally “Avengers: Endgame” — managed, for all my criticisms, to salvage Steve Rogers from the obsolete, self-important caricature Joss Whedon made of him in “The Avengers” when they signed on for “Captain America: The Winter Soldier,” released in 2014.

 Widely regarded as one of the most original and distinguished Marvel films in the franchise, “CA:TWS” married political thriller with superhero show with character drama, addressing Steve’s PTSD and depression while giving him space to tiptoe back into real life.
 (Natasha — Romanov, that is, the Black Widow — spends 20 percent of her dialogue setting Steve up on blind dates.)
-It is at this point, as Steve silently struggles to right himself through his trauma, that Bucky, the best friend from CA:TFA who was brutally killed in a cliff-side fall in 1945, is resurrected, amnesiac and brainwashed and a product of 70 years of torture and non-consensual body modification, weaponized to the teeth and renamed the “Winter Soldier.”
+It is at this point, as Steve silently struggles to right himself through his trauma, that Bucky, the best friend from “CA:TFA” who was brutally killed in a cliff-side fall in 1945, is resurrected, amnesiac and brainwashed and a product of 70 years of torture and non-consensual body modification, weaponized to the teeth and renamed the “Winter Soldier.”

 Comic writer Ed Brubaker, the man who originated the character of the “Winter Soldier,” reflects on the term in an interviewwith Glen Tickle at The Mary Sue: “I came up with the name in 2004, when I was pitching for [Captain America].
 I liked the sound of it for a Russian assassin from the Cold War, and also liked its connections to Thomas Paine, my personal favorite Founding Father.”